rkwaysltd/gke-infra/README.md

 ## Preflight one-time setup

-1. Fork this project on Github, set branch `main-prod` as protected.
+1. Fork this project on GitHub, set branch `main-prod` as protected.

 1. Make sure that the variable `terraform_preflight` is set to `true` in `variables.dev.tfvars.json` and `variables.prod.tfvars.json`.